 Dr. Krammer’s post-doctoral work in the laboratory of Dr. Peter Palese at the Department of Microbiology at the Icahn School of Medicine at Mount Sinai, New York focused on the development of broadly neutralizing anti-hemagglutinin stalk antibodies and the design of an universal influenza virus vaccine.
 The results of these studies have been very promising: After successful testing in animal models (mice, ferrets), studies with this universal influenza virus vaccine are now advancing to human clinical trials.

-Currently Dr. Krammer holds a position as an Associate Professor at the Department of Microbiology at the Icahn School of Medicine at Mount Sinai.
-He has published more than 70 papers, is member of the editorial boards of the Journal of Virology, Plos One and Heliyon and is a peer reviewer for more than 30 journals.
+Currently Dr. Krammer holds a position as a Professor at the Department of Microbiology at the Icahn School of Medicine at Mount Sinai.
+He has published more than 100 papers, is member of the editorial boards of the Journal of Virology, Plos One and Heliyon and is a peer reviewer for more than 30 journals.
 Dr. Krammer is also member of the Vaccine and Edward Jenner Society Young Investigator Program.
 In addition he is a scientific adviser for enGenes and PathSensors.

 The Krammer laboratory – which is part of the NIH-funded Centers for Excellence in Influenza Research and Surveillance (CEIRS) – focuses on understanding broadly-reactive immune responses against the surface glycoproteins of RNA viruses such as influenza with the goal to develop better vaccines and novel therapeutics.